 "Delivered by world-leading clinical and scientific experts this multidisciplinary programme is ideally suited for biomedical science and intercalating students to pursue a career in industry, academia or as a clinical academic."John Curtin / Lecturer in Precision Medicine

-- Learn the principles of precision and stratified medicine and the clinical impact of individual molecular and lifestyle variability.
+- Learn the principles of precision, translational and stratified medicine and the clinical impact of individual molecular and lifestyle variability.

 - Learn the fundamentals of omics technologies including genomics, transcriptomics, proteomics and metabolomics.

 - Study at a university ranked 8th in the UK and among the top 40 in the world for Medicine (QS World University Rankings 2021).